 I cannot say that Kyiv is the most beautiful city in Ukraine.
 No, that would be a lie.
 Kyiv is a great city, but many bad things happened to it, including the World Wars, Soviet Union Regime and of course the corruption of Ukrainian government.
 How did it effect Kyiv?
 Well….
 First, during the War a big part of this city was ruined, then during the Soviet Union were built ugly great boxes that people call apartment buildings, and then of course, with the corrupt government the city can’t develop since it is simply doesn’t get the money it needs.
 But despite all these factors, Kyiv has some gems that are worth visiting and admiring.
 One of those gems is the Ukrainian State Museum of the Great Patriotic War with the statue of the Motherland.
+This location is a part of my walking route around Kyiv (click here to check it out).

 The Ukrainian State Museum of the Great Patriotic War is an open-air museum complex that lays on the right bank of the Dnipro river.
 The museum’s territory is almost 25 acres.
 The whole museum complex has a few different exhibitions.
 There is an exhibition of the war machinery including different types of tanks, a helicopter, war cars, and war planes.